 What a tortoise eats will depend entirely on what species of tortoise it is and what part of the world it comes from.
 And because of this, it’s actually important to know more about what your particular species of tortoise eats when in the wild.

 So, we’ll start with a look at the natural habitat and eating habits of different species of tortoises in different parts of the world and what you can feed them at home.
-We’ll also get into supplements as well as how often you should feed your pet tortoise so you can give it a long and healthy life.
+We’ll also get into supplements as well as how often you should feed your pet tortoise so you can give them a long and healthy life.

 Tortoise or Turtle?